PDFs by language

 If you are able to get records, it may help to know that DES was sold under many different names.
-The Centers for Disease Control and Prevention (CDC) has a list of DES brand names on their website (www.cdc.gov/des/hcp/brand/index.html).
+You can find a list of DES brand names here https://desaction.org/brand-names/.
 Two of the most commonly used names were stilbestrol and DESPlex, but there are dozens more.

 It’s important to keep any records you have about DES exposure.
 Write down and save anything you find out about dates the drug was taken, and other details.